acgetchell/mundus-atrox/src/journals/sixth.md

 4. The Drow disappears through a portal.
 5. *Tysnera* casts Sleep on the forest where the Drow disappeared, but nothing happens.
 6. *Viker* heals *Geral*.
-7. Actius tries to hit the Bugbear.
+7. *Actias* tries to hit the Bugbear.
 8. *Geral* uses Commander's Strike on me and I deal 25 damage to the Bugbear Leader.
 9. I do another 21 damage on the Bugbear leader with my Great Sword.
 10. *Tasbros* casts Ray of Frost on a goblin for 4 damage.